stof/test-gh/README.md

 # test-gh
-A dummy repo to test the Symfony gh tool
+A dummy repo to test the Symfony GH Tool.

-## Dummy content
+## Some Dummy Content